Cost Saving Tactics

 To add a negative keyword list to a pMax campaign you need the help of either your Google rep or support.
 Start by creating a negative list.

-Opt out of Automatically created assets
+#Opt out of Automatically created assets

-Automatically created assets were introduced by Google together with Perfomance Max campaigns, as a way to nudge you to use all asset types in pMax campaigns, giving it the widest reach possible.
+Automatically created assets were introduced by Google together with Performance Max campaigns, as a way to nudge you to use all asset types in pMax campaigns, giving it the widest reach possible.
 The automatically crated assets usually are low quality compared to ones created by humans, and often fill a gap which has intentionally been left blank.

 The settings page allows you to opt out of automatically created assets as well as final URL assets.
-If your Pmax campaign doesn’t have all asset types Google will create the missing ones for you.
+If your pMax campaign doesn’t have all asset types Google will create the missing ones for you.
 To avoid automatically created assets for example video, you must upload your own.

 To opt out of automatically created text and final URL assets go to campaign settings, toggle open the “Automatically created assets” menu, deselect the two boxes and click “Save”.

-Upload a video to avoid an auto-generated one
+#Upload a video to avoid an auto-generated one

 Whether or not you want your pMax to include a video, it will.
 Since March 2023 pMax campaigns without video assets have been unable to opt out of automatically generated videos.
 However, as long as you upload at least one video asset per pMax campaign, Google will not generate automated videos for you.